olli0601/DataChallenge.2017/README.md

 ```
 * Explore the References tab above to get a feel for all available data sets.
 * Read the survival guide.
-* Think and coordinate as a team before you type.
+* Think before you type, and coordinate as a team.

 #### How to make a submission